missannas/STECL/readme.md

 # STECL

-This repo contains the data and code for our paper [STECL:  Multi-level Contrastive Learning Framework for Sentiment Triplet Extraction].
+This repo contains the data and code for our paper [STECL: A Multi-level Contrastive Learning Framework for Sentiment Triplet Extraction].

 ## Requirements